viruscamp/vue-cli-plugin-auto-import-tags/ReadMe.md

 2. Invalid for dynamic 'is', like \<div :is="compName" /\>
 3. Invalid for string template
 4. Invalid for render function and JSX
+5. Does not support parallel build
+6. It runs vue-template-compiler twice for one template part of a vue file

 ## Internals
 We generate the source like below, then feed it to babel-loader, pass to vue-loader as vue custom block output.
-In babel, babel-plugin-import or babel-plugin-transform-imports will do the rest.
+In babel, babel-plugin-transform-imports or babel-plugin-import will do the rest.
 ```javascript
 import { DatePicker as ADatePicker } from 'ant-design-vue'
 import { AutoComplete as AAutoComplete } from 'ant-design-vue'